Quandela/Perceval/docs/source/providers.rst

 Using a Scaleway session
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Let's see step by step how to instantiate and use a :ref:`Scaleway Session`.

 Import the library and Scaleway from the providers library:

 >>> import perceval as pcvl
 >>> import perceval.providers.scaleway as scw

-Provide your Scaleway project ID and API key:
+Provide your Scaleway Project ID and API key:

 >>> PROJECT_ID = "your-scaleway-project-id"
 >>> TOKEN = "your-scaleway-api-key"